jweissenberger/Numerical-Analysis/README.md

 Fibonacci: simple code that uses bisection to get Fibonacci values

-Final: code from the final take home test, things like using Newton's methodto solve initial value problems and Midpoint Polynomial Interpolation
+Final: code from the final take home test, things like using Newton's method to solve initial value problems and Midpoint Polynomial Interpolation

 Interpgui: Demonstrates interpolation by a piecewise linear interpolant, a polynomial spline, and a shape preserving Hermite Cubic (most of the code was already provided)